 - Do your Kegels.
 Pelvic floor muscle exercises (Kegel exercises) strengthen your pelvic floor muscles and reduce urine leakage.

 - Be prepared.
-Having towels handy or using disposable pads on your bed may help ease your worry about leakage and contain any leakage.
+Having towels handy or using disposable pads on your bed may ease your worry and contain any leakage.

 Being incontinent is never the norm as you age.
 Treatments are usually available to significantly reduce the effects of incontinence on your life.
 Stress incontinence can often be cured.

 Find a doctor who's willing to work with you to determine the best way to treat your incontinence.
-Choosing the right treatments for you should be a partnership.
-If the first doctor doesn't want to discuss the pros and cons of these many options with you, find another who will.
+Choosing the right treatments for you should be a partnership between you and your doctor.
+If your doctor doesn't want to discuss the pros and cons of the many treatment options with you, find another who will.